 We have four other Buckwheat Crêpe or Pancake recipes on this site.
 This one is the newest and my favorite.
 Why?
 I start with raw buckwheat groats and make the flour by grinding them instead of buying buckwheat flour already ground.
 It’s fresher tasting and more flavorful.
-I find that making the flour fresh works better than store-bought flour.
-Also, we’ve tried using toasted Buckwheat, also known as Kasha and it did not work at all!
+Toasted Buckwheat, also known as Kasha will also work.
+Toasted buckwheat will make a darker, chewier crêpe.

 When making crêpes, you must have a crêpe pan!
 There are many brands out there.
 Some come with a Teflon nonstick surface.
 Teflon has been shown to be toxic as are some of the other nonstick materials.
 Try to find a crêpe pan made with safe materials.